 As you can see, the burden of proof isn’t scientific.

 Rather, it’s based on how successful your case is when presented before a court.
-Thankfully, a good attorney experienced in trial law, like a personal injury lawyer, will understand that they need to meet the burden of truth when they represent you in court.
-Qualified attorneys also know that there is more intricacy to the burden of truth standards than these basics.
+Thankfully, a good attorney experienced in trial law, like a personal injury lawyer, will understand that they need to meet the burden of proof when they represent you in court.
+Qualified attorneys also know that there is more intricacy to the burden of proof standards than these basics.

-Burden of truth actually consists of two different elements.
+Burden of proof actually consists of two different elements.
 In order for a legal case to be successful, a party (the defense or plaintiff) must provide both elements in court.
-The two concepts that create the burden of truth are: the burden of production and the burden of persuasion.
+The two concepts that create the burden of proof are: the burden of production and the burden of persuasion.
 These ideas are distinct but related, and a good lawyer will build their case to prove both.

 Burden of Production